koustuvsinha/benchmarker/README.md

 *Checkmarks indicate test cases updated till now*

 **NB** : My main motivation was to test out the performance of sqlite in comparision with several new and upcoming nosql databases.
-If you could help me out setting up the various ORM tests, view this [issue](https://github.com/koustuvsinha/benchmarker/issues/18)
+If you would like to help me out setting up the various ORM tests, view this [issue](https://github.com/koustuvsinha/benchmarker/issues/18)

 ## Further Planning
 * Display detailed performance test report on separate webpage